|How is Vehicle Data Impacting the Mobility Ecosystem?

 |Enabling innovative insurance

-.
+Increasing Road SafetyA central concern of car manufacturers and municipalities alike is increasing road safety and preventing traffic accidents.
 Automotive connectivity is revolutionizing safety by enabling the use of data for prevention and response.

 - Weather and traffic hazard detection: Data from connected vehicles can detect and identify weather and traffic hazards, alerting municipalities and drivers so as to prevent traffic accidents.
 Real-time hazard data results in faster action, including clearing obstacles or adjusting routes and speed limits with dynamic signage.